 Last on this list is Tatsumaki Jigoku.
 This hell is next to Chinoike Jigoku, and you may skip it if you don’t have much time.

-There is a very strong geyser, and it sprays every 30 min for around 10 min, so you have to sit and wait until it does.
-It wasn’t very interesting, in my opinion.
+There is a powerful geyser, and it sprays every 30 min for around 10 min, so you have to sit and wait until it does.
+It wasn’t fascinating, in my opinion.

 What to eat on the Beppu Hell Tour

 After the Hells Tour, what do you think about a hell-steamed meal?

 “Hell-steam” cuisine is a local specialty of Beppu onsen.
 This delicious and healthy cooking method uses the fumes of the hot spring, so high-temperature steam allows the food to be steamed up all in one go.